ltb-project/self-service-password/docs/installation.rst

 Here, `-e debug` will be passed to the apache server

-From git repository, for developpers only
+From git repository, for developers only
 -----------------------------------------

 You can get the content of git repository